-This year, many families are in need of resources and assistance in balancing work, child care, and remote learning.
+Many families are in need of resources and assistance in balancing work, child care, and in some cases remote learning.
 We are creating and compiling those for you here and will continue to update this page as additional resources are established.

 Child and Elder Care